rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 Metamask is a kind of web wallet which facilitates transactions using yours accounts.
 It can be used with RSK networks too.
-It have versions for some browsers, like Chrome, Firefox, Opera and Brave.
+It has versions for several browsers, like Chrome, Firefox, Opera and Brave.

 Go to [metamask.io](https://metamask.io/) and install it.